grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

     type: s3
     bucketNames:
         chunks: <Your AWS bucket for chunk, for example, `aws-loki-dev-chunk`>
-        ruler: <Your AWS bucket for ruler , for example,  `aws-loki-dev-ruler`>
+        ruler: <Your AWS bucket for ruler, for example,  `aws-loki-dev-ruler`>
-        admin: <Your AWS bucket for admin , for example,  `aws-loki-dev-admin`>
+        admin: <Your AWS bucket for admin, for example,  `aws-loki-dev-admin`>
     s3:
       # s3 URL can be used to specify the endpoint, access key, secret key, and bucket name this works well for S3 compatible storage or if you are hosting Loki on-premises and want to use S3 as the storage backend.
 Either use the s3 URL or the individual fields below (AWS endpoint, region, secret).
       s3: s3://access_key:secret_access_key@custom_endpoint/bucket_name